 "It's going to cause big arguments.
 She pays the bills now.
 She might kick me out."

 He needs a total workover.
-He’s got to go from 5’ 7” to over 6 feet.
+He’s got to go from five-foot-seven to over six feet.
 Helping him regain respect, may help me too.

 "I could charge it on my bank card."